 Roots and Fruits combines classroom curriculum, school gardens, organic farm tours, school lunch reform, and whole school wellness strategies to obtain a positive impact on children’s diet and consumption of fruits and vegetables.
 The Roots and Fruits curriculum addresses themes of the environment, local farms and our food system, nutrition and health, and experiencing food with our senses.

 Roots and Fruits lessons are designed for grades 3-5, but could be adapted for younger children.
+Click here for the student workbook.
 They are aligned with Illinois Learning Standards.
 To view and download the PDFs, click on the image to the right or click here.

 Linking Plants and Food